google-labs-code/jules-awesome-list/README.md

 - `// Refactor this Python function to be more amenable to parallel processing (e.g., using multiprocessing or threading)...`
   <sub>For optimizing performance in computationally intensive Python applications.</sub>

+- `// Suggest optimizations to make this function easier for an AI agent to debug automatically...`
+  <sub>Helps integrate AI-native dev tools like DebugBridge.</sub>

 ## Context